 Form I-485 is the primary application form used by would-be immigrants who are:

-In this article we will take a closer look at how people who are eligible to adjust status should prepare this form and the supporting materials.
+In this article, we take a closer look at how people who are eligible to adjust status should prepare this form and the supporting materials.

-Also in Part I, the question on "Date of Last Arrival" really means your most recent entry to the United States.
+Also in Part 1, the question on "Date of Last Arrival" really means your most recent entry to the United States.
 Many applicants get confused and enter the date when they first came, but if you have since made even a short trip outside the U.S., you need to enter that date here.
-Providing your I-94 number is important because it helps prove that you entered with a visa or on the Visa Waiver Program (VWP) -- which is, for some applicants, crucial to proving their eligibility to adjust status instead of going through consular processing.
+Providing your I-94 number is important because it helps prove that you entered with a visa or on the Visa Waiver Program (VWP);which is, for some applicants, crucial to proving their eligibility to adjust status instead of going through consular processing.

-For "current USCIS status," you could put the name of your current visa or other status (such as "B-1 visitor," "F-1 student," "K-1 fiance," or "asylee"); "OOS" for "out of status" if your permitted stay under your visa has expired; or "EWI" for "entered without inspection" if you never had a visa or permitted entry.
+You don't need to fill in "current immigration status" unless it has changed, with or without USCIS permission.
+If you are still in valid visa or other status (such as "B-1 visitor," "F-1 student," "K-1 fiance," or "asylee"), enter that.
+Or you could enter "OOS" for "out of status" if your permitted stay under your visa has expired, or "EWI" for "entered without inspection," if you never had a visa or permitted entry.

-In Part II, you will need to choose the basis of your eligibility for a U.S. green card.
-For most family and employment-based candidates, the answer is "a."
+In Part 2, you will need to choose the basis of your eligibility for a U.S. green card.
+For most family and employment-based candidates, the answer is one of the boxes in "1.a."
 But consult an immigration attorney if you're not sure.

-Part III asks for more personal and immigration-related information.
-Again, if you entered without being inspected by a U.S. government officer (for example, by being smuggled across the border), the chances that you are eligible to adjust status are slim.
-On Question C, listing community or other groups that you are a member of is fine; and if you are adjusting as an asylee, you should certainly mention any group affiliations that you described as part of your asylum claim.
+Parts 3 through 7 ask for more personal and immigration-related information, including about your parents, your marital history, and any children.
+Listing organizations that you are a member of is in most cases fine; and if you are adjusting as an asylee, you should certainly mention any group affiliations that you described as part of your asylum claim.
 However, if any of the groups you might name here are seen as the U.S. as having terrorist links, listing them here may make you inadmissible to the United States (that is, ineligible for a green card).

-Part IV gives you a chance to ask for the assistance you might need if you are disabled -- for example, to have a medical caregiver accompany you into the interview.
+Part 9 gives you a chance to ask for the assistance you might need if you are disabled; for example, to have a medical caregiver accompany you into the interview.
 Do not hesitate to use this if you need it.

 If you are filling this form out on your own, you can leave the rest blank.
 If someone else is filling it out on your behalf, they will know how to fill in the rest.

 Determining your eligibility for a green card and to adjust status, and filing Form I-485 and the other needed forms and documents, is a complicated process and requires organization and thoroughness.
-Consulting an immigration attorney before you begin the application can be a wise move -- and cost effective, given the value of your time and what is at stake here.
+Consulting an immigration attorney before you begin the application can be a wise move, as well as cost effective, given the value of your time and what is at stake here.